For the reaction A3 (g) + B3 (g) ⇌ 3 AB (g), A and B atoms are re... | Channels for Pearson+

 For the reaction A3 (g) + B3 (g) ⇌ 3 AB (g), A and B atoms are represented as green and red colors in the diagram, respectively.
-Which box represents the system at Q < Kc if Kc = 1?
+Which box represents the system at equilibrium if Kc = 1?

 For the reaction A3 (g) + B3 (g) ⇌ 3 AB (g), A and B atoms are represented as green and red colors in the diagram, respectively.
-Which box represents the system at Q < Kc if Kc = 1?
+Which box represents the system at equilibrium if Kc = 1?

 ANSWERS OPTIONS